ayednaber/Learning_React.js/forms/README.md

 Every time we enter a letter into our input field, we get a console log of the current value in that field.
 This is the main difference in React.

+There is a concept called **Controlled components**, which basically means that we update our values in state whenever we hit a keystroke inside one of the inputs.
+The way this is achieved is by adding a value field in the input, which is equal to the current value stored in the state.
+This can be shown in the code.

 # Getting Started with Create React App